bholeneha/simon/README.md

 # Simon

-A game that tests ones short term memory.
-Player needs to remember the sequence of light and sounds while it gets longer every level.
+Introducing a fun and engaging web browser game that puts your short-term memory to the test!
+With each level, the sequence of light and sounds becomes longer, challenging players to remember and repeat the pattern.
+Developed using HTML, CSS, and JavaScript, this game is sure to provide hours of entertainment while also sharpening your memory skills.
+Give it a try and see how far you can go!

 ## First Look